Questions Your BCP Should Answer

 Questions that your BCP should be able to answer at a minimum:

-• What strategy do I follow in case of critical process failure: accept and hope for a quick recovery, reduce output, or implement an alternative process?
-Even if a process is critical, it doesn't mean that an alternative is readily available.
-The BCP should clearly describe the options.
+- What strategy is followed in case of critical process failure: accept and hope for a quick recovery, reduce output, or implement an alternative process?

-• At what minimum level can I continue to deliver without losing our customers or societal role?
-Do I opt for reduced output for everyone or the most optimal output for specific customers and target groups?
+- At what minimum level can delivery continue without losing customers or societal role?
+Is reduced output chosen for everyone or the most optimal output for specific customers and target groups?

-• What do I minimally need in terms of people, resources, and other elements (core elements) to continue performing tasks?
+- What is minimally needed in terms of people, resources, and other elements (core elements) to continue performing tasks?
 And what is needed for recovery and catching up on backlogs?

-• What single points of failures or single points of knowledge exist (and have not been removed): unique knowledge among employees, use of specialized and/or location-bound equipment, single sourcing agreements?
+- What single points of failure or single points of knowledge exist (and have not been removed): unique knowledge among employees, use of specialized and/or location-bound equipment, single sourcing agreements?

-• Do my suppliers have alternatives for the delivery of their products and services that are acceptable to us?
-What priority do I give to our suppliers if they run into trouble?
+- Do suppliers have alternatives for the delivery of their products and services that are acceptable?
+What priority is given to suppliers if they run into trouble?

 Related Insights